pgpais/Family-Play-Reddit-Ethnography/pages/Family Play Reddit Ethnography.md

 				- In this sense, a shared gaming space (where a console typically is) provides an "interaction generator" (terrible name, describe it differently).
 					- Jesse Schell calls this type of gaming space the "Hearth" in [The Art of Game Design: A Book of Lenses](https://www.amazon.com/Art-Game-Design-Lenses-Third-dp-1138632058/dp/1138632058)
 		- These interactions can take many forms
 			- They centered around aspects of the game itself (e.g. Narrative, visuals, gameplay).
-Some parents and children specifically mentioned how playing together created moments of bonding and promoted talking about things that would not be talked otherwise
+Some parents and children specifically mentioned how playing together created moments of bonding and promoted talking about things that would not be talked about otherwise
 			- See [[Shared Experiences]] hierarchy for details on what forms were found
 	- ## Themes:
-		- ### Family Play Motivations (intro to findings?) collapsed:: true
+		- ### Family Play Motivations (intro to findings?)
 			- Already in Games for Coping and Relationship Maintenance (?)
 		- ### Satisfying different playing constraints
 			- Families generally include people with different constraints.
-			- preferences (e.g. Preferring slower games or games with fast, chaotic interactions) collapsed:: true
+			- preferences (e.g. Preferring slower games or games with fast, chaotic interactions)
 				- Combining slower-paced and faster-paced preferences preferences
 				- Content (e.g. gore, sex)
-				  collapsed:: true
 					- {{embed ((64512151-465c-49fb-b91a-08feb41accdb))}}
-			- requirements (e.g. Time schedules, platforms, controls) collapsed:: true
+			- requirements (e.g. Time schedules, platforms, controls)
 				- Skill Requirements
 				  collapsed:: true
 					- {{embed ((64512153-ccb6-45e2-8d71-a43a509aee49))}}